npnpatidar/rajasthan/docs/rajasthan/1_history/2_early_history_of_rajasthan.md

-Okay, here's a detailed translation and structured presentation of the ancient history of Rajasthan, as per your provided notes.

-# Ancient History of Rajasthan

 This section covers the different prehistoric and ancient periods of Rajasthan, from the Paleolithic Age to the pre-medieval period.

 ## Periods of Rajasthan's Ancient History